Skip to content

 There are 2 possible ways of configuring AI to help you tag and summarise books.

-Please refer to OpenAI’s documentation to get your API key and model.
+• Please refer to OpenAI’s documentation to get your API key and model for ChatGPT.

 When your favourite LLM is configured, fill in the prompts that will be used to generate the summaries and tags.

-For tag, the following will always be appended to your prompt:
+For tags, the following will always be appended to your prompt:

 Here are some example prompts: